-It’s that time of year again when the UK HE sector puts forward their best successes, programmes and initiatives for the chance to be celebrated at the Times Higher Education Awards.
+It’s almost that time of year again when the UK HE sector puts forward their best successes, programmes and initiatives for the chance to be celebrated at the Times Higher Education Awards.

 Dubbed the ‘Oscars of higher education’, the THE Awards are free to enter and recognise the hard work, innovation and dedication of teams and individuals across the sector.

 But how do you write a killer award entry?

 It’s one thing to have an amazing story to tell but telling that story can be an art in itself.
 As this year’s sponsor of the Outstanding Library Team award, we wanted to share our 8 top tips for writing an award-winning entry.

 Read the entry requirements, then re-read them, and then read them again!
 The last thing you want to do is write a 3,000-word masterpiece only to realise that the entry should be a maximum of 500 words (which, by the way, it is in this case!).
 Be sure not to get caught out by the time-period either.
 This year’s awards focus on activity that happened during the last academic year – so that’s 2020/21.

 - Know your category

 You’ll need to fully address the criteria in the category description to win over the judges.
 Rather than diving straight in, take the time to plan.
 Bullet point your key messages to ensure you’ve got all the criteria covered before you start telling your story.

 Want to be remembered?
 Bring some new to the table.
 If you or your team drove innovation or you’ve implemented something exciting that’s unique to your institution, shout about it.
 Ask yourself, what makes you, your team or your institution special?